$22.16-$27.45 hourly / $3,840.38-$4,757.56 monthly / $46,084.56-$57,090.72 annual

 Posts and updates information on office or department website.

 Attends meetings; records/transcribes and prepares minutes or summaries of proceedings.

 May orient and train new employees in office procedures.

 May maintain time-keeping records of an office.

 Performs related duties as assigned.

-General supervision is received from a classified or academic administrator typically at a level of a dean.
-Supervision may be exercised over assigned clerical employees and student assistants.
+General supervision is received from a classified or academic administrator or manager.
+Work direction may be exercised over assigned clerical staff and student employees.

 Fundamentals of office organization, management and functions

 Computer software such as word-processing, spreadsheet, database management, and desktop publishing